Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/timing-optimize-fixed-update.md

 ## Minimize latency when using fixed update code

-In order to minimize input latency in input code in your `FixedUpdate` calls, you should set the input system update mode to **Process Events in Dynamic Update**.
-This has the effect of eliminating the problem of unprocessed time described previously.
+To minimize input latency in input code in `FixedUpdate` calls, set the input system update mode to **Process Events in Dynamic Update**, which eliminates the problem of unprocessed time described previously.
 You can then use an event-driven or polling technique to read your input without missing events that occurred after the last fixed timestep but before the current frame.

-This can introduce the problem of missed or duplicate discrete events however (such as attempting to read whether a button was pressed in a given frame), so if you use this strategy, you must understand how to [avoid missed or duplicate events](TimingAvoidMissedOrDuplicateEvents.md) in mixed timing scenarios requiring fixed and dynamic input.
+However, the **Process Events in Dynamic Update** mode might introduce the problem of missed or duplicate discrete events, such as attempting to read whether a button was pressed in a given frame.
+If you use this strategy, you must understand how to [avoid missed or duplicate events](TimingAvoidMissedOrDuplicateEvents.md) in mixed timing scenarios requiring fixed and dynamic input.

 ### Event-driven input with fixed update code